capJavert/jawa/README.md

 ## Web app

-Web app that provides embedded browser for visually selecting elements and creating the scrapper config that you can download and run through the CLI.
+Web app that provides embedded browser for visually selecting elements and creating the scraper config that you can download and run through the CLI or Cloud.

+### Cloud scraping (Beta)

+It is now supported to run your scraper config in the cloud directly from web app.
+Cloud scrapers use the same Jawa CLI.
+Currently cloud scrapers have limited availability.

+If you need more usage you can check out [Jawa Pro](https://jawa.sh?ref=github).

 ## CLI